definitelynotstarlord/SlowHeim/README.md

 ## Contact
 If you enjoy this modpack and want to provide any feedback or have questions, feel free to reach out!
 - `config_this` on Discord
-- The only "Valheim" Discords I'm in is CookieMilk's or Zen's
+- The only "Valheim" Discords I'm in is CookieMilk's or ZenDragon's